rmiaous/information-technology-project-smartphone-use-survey/new-page.md

 ## How about a link?

-And of course some text, and maybe [a link to https://datasci.columbian.gwu.edu/](https://datasci.columbian.gwu.edu/)
+And of course some text, and maybe [a link to https://datasci.columbian.gwu.edu/](https://datasci.columbian.gwu.edu/) And of course some text, and maybe [a link to https://datasci.columbian.gwu.edu/](https://docs.google.com/forms/d/1liDpC2FyANL_b2DLsPWxjZHhf7WDeWXQCPBVadgS09E/prefill)
 ## Or some code?

 Some code might go here: